‘Wild Wild Country’: Ma Anand Sheela Talks New Online Support and Criticisms After Netflix Docuseries

 Sheela added that although she didn’t know what the Way brothers would do with the material after she sat for almost 35 hours of recorded interviews, she felt an obligation to share her story.
 “It was a beautiful life I have lived.
 It is a life that I have learned a great deal and this experience that I have had was one in a million,” she said.
 “There is nothing that I can say that would stop me from talking.
 For me, it is a life-enriching experience and one should not hide such experiences or be afraid to talk about it.”

-Chapman credited Sheela with being the main reason why they created the series, saying, “We started seeing Sheela in the footage to be honest, she’s such a powerful, strong-willed character, she speaks her mind and it felt like she had a story to tell and hadn’t really been given the opportunity to explain what happened in eastern Oregon through her lens.”
+Chapman credited Sheela with being the main reason why they created the series, saying, “We started seeing Sheela in the footage and to be honest, she’s such a powerful, strong-willed character.
+She speaks her mind and it felt like she had a story to tell and hadn’t really been given the opportunity to explain what happened in eastern Oregon through her lens.”